 There are three different MASCHINE controller models.
 If you are using the first-generation MASCHINE MK1 (out of production), it might not be recognized by your Mac system as it is no longer supported on macOS 10.12 (Sierra) or later.
 The MASCHINE MK1 model is pictured below:

-Even if it is not officially supported, the following workaround might help you get it running on macOS 10.12 or 10.13:
+Although it is not officially supported, the following workaround might help you get it running on macOS 10.12 or higher: